tjeason/tjeason.github.io/_posts/2015-01-01-hello-world.markdown

 <p>
   In my posts, I plan to share my interests, research, and developer experience.
 Like manny open-source developers in the community, I want to share ideas, contribute, and provide positive experiences to others.
-I will my technical challenges and soultions at a higher leven than a traditional whitepaper.
+I will my technical challenges and solutions at a higher level than a traditional white paper.
   If required, code samples, graphs, and diagrams will be used to clarify a solution or experience.
 </p>